FlowTrak-26/api-dat-acqu-ino/README.md

-# API Aqua-tec modelada para o projeto de Monitoramento de Fluxo de Mercado
+api para a inserção dos dados do sensor no banco de dados